A one of a kind UX UI design agency serving Startups to Fortune 500s

 Walking into users’ shoes

 The benefits of doing empathy mapping are manifold.
-It removes bias from our designs and aligns the team on a single, shared understanding of the user’s empathy.
-We then discover weaknesses in our research, uncovers user needs that the user themselves may not even be aware of, understand what drives users’ behaviors which finally guides us towards meaningful user experience.
+We believe it removes bias from our designs and aligns the team on a single, shared understanding of the user’s empathy like what they head, see, do, or listen.
+We then discover weaknesses in our research, uncovers user needs that the user themselves may not even be aware of, understand what drives users’ behaviors which finally guide us towards what user is feeling or thinking.

 Identifying what to and what not to

-This becomes an essential tactic for us to provide both an offensive and defensive strategic context to discover opportunities and identify threats.
-The way we do it: identify potential competitors and their target customers, specify key matrices or competencies and assign each one a weighting.
-Then rate each of them on the identified matrices and plan on what we need to do and what not in the UI UX product design planning.
+It’s important to identify with whom you are competing.
+This helps in defining both offensive and defensive strategic context to identify opportunities and threats.
+The way we do it- identify potential competitors and their target customers, specify key matrices or competencies and assign each one a score.
+Then rate each of them on the identified matrices and plan on what we need to do and what not in the UX UI product design planning.

 Divergence to Convergence

-Now it is time to get into an activity involving product owners, managers, developers, and designers to basically throw all the product components on to a wall and ask product owners to logically group each sticky notes/cards.
+This is the step where we involve product owners, developers, managers and finally, designers to throw every data we’ve collected on the wall.
+We then group each of them on sticky notes/cards.
 The sorted map should have similar and related components of an application in chunks giving us a base to form a menu structure from a high-level view.
-The Result - a seamless UX that is approved by everyone.
+The Result?
+A seamless UX that is approved by everyone.
 No wonder why we call ourselves masters in user experience design.

 6. Architecting Information